Hartley House (New York City)

-Hartley House, formerly known as Hartley House Settlement, is a New York not for profit corporation, operating since 1897 as a charity serving the Hell's Kitchen community of Manhattan, New York.
-From the day of its founding, the Hartley House has been operating from 413 West 46th Street in Manhattan.
+Hartley House, formerly known as Hartley House Settlement, is a not for profit corporation, operating since 1897 as a charity serving the Hell's Kitchen neighborhood of Manhattan in New York City.
+Since its founding, the Hartley House has been operating from 413 West 46th Street in Manhattan.

 Hartley Farms

 The Hartley Farms are affiliated with the Hartley House Settlement.